Project Vision

 EarnIn, amid rapid growth and in the midst of launching a rebrand, sought a design system that could position them for seamless scalability and visual alignment with the new brand identity.
 The objective was to create a flexible system capable of evolving alongside their expanding team.

 At the time, EarnIn solely operated with a mobile native app, but with a web app on the roadmap, our focus was on building a versatile system that could be readily adopted by all teams at EarnIn to support light and dark modes across multiple platforms and devices.
+The design team was new to Figma.
+Each rebrand decision had downstream consequences across iOS, Android, and the planned web product, and the design-to-engineering pipeline was the bottleneck.

-Home view shown on desktop, tablet, iOS, and Android
+EarnIn home view shown on desktop, tablet, iOS, and Android

 The Solution